ev2900/OpenSearch_Kafka_Anomaly_Detection/README.md

 8. Login to the OpenSeach dashboard, navigate to the anomoly detection section.
 Explore the anomolies OpenSearch detected

 ## Future Improvements
 * Update the Lambda function to use the [bulk insert API](https://opensearch.org/docs/latest/opensearch/rest-api/document-apis/bulk/).
-Rn now it inserts the records one at a time
+Right now it inserts the records one at a time